-The new Clarendon Physics Laboratory occupies a prominent site opposite the Grade 1 Keeble College chapel in the Science area of Oxford.
-The five storeys above ground provide office, teaching and collaboration space aimed at Theoretical Physics, with three basement levels dedicated to research labs for experimental physics.
+The new Beecroft Building occupies a prominent site opposite Keble College Chapel in the Science Area of Oxford.
+The five storeys above ground provide office, teaching, and collaboration space aimed at theoretical physics, with three basement levels dedicated to research labs for experimental physics.

 When designing the basement labs, we included a very high degree of vibration isolation, including isolation pads between columns and foundations, floating floors to labs, keel slabs, and air tables to provide the highest possible level of isolation.